abcdev/graph-of-influence/README.md

 ![Preview image of graph](preview.png)

-There is one preprocessed .gephi file that gives a good overview within the [Gephi graph application](https://gephi.org/).
+There is one preprocessed .gephi file that has been laid out with the [Gephi graph application](https://gephi.org/).
 If it gets to messy you can filter the shown nodes.
 Node size ranking should also be applied.

 To start from scratch simply use the raw_graph.dot contents in your favorite graph layout program (e.g. Gephi).

 The following DBpedia entries are included:

-Linguist
+- Linguist

-Scientist
+- Scientist
-Psychologist
+- Psychologist
-Philosopher
+- Philosopher
-Writer
+- Writer
-MemberResistanceMovement
+- MemberResistanceMovement
-MilitaryPerson
+- MilitaryPerson
-Politician
+- Politician
-Economist
+- Economist
-Artist
+- Artist
-ontology/philosophicalSchool
+- ontology/philosophicalSchool
-ontology/movement
+- ontology/movement
-ontology/party
+- ontology/party
-property/schoolTradition
+- property/schoolTradition
-ontology/movement
+- ontology/movement

 ### License